We’ve listed the animals with the best hearing, and how the human hearing range compares to other animals.

-Lions and tigers and bears, oh my!
-A lion’s roar is an infamous sound in both the human and animal kingdoms, especially with Leo the Lion being used in the famous MGM opening credits.
-A lion’s roar can be heard up to 5 miles and can reach a level of 114dBs.
+A lion’s roar is iconic – just think of Leo the Lion and the famous MGM opening credits.
+A lion’s roar can be heard up to 5 miles (8 km) away and can reach 114 dB (from a metre away).
 A lion will use its roar to establish dominance and territory over other lions.

-Persistence is the key when it comes to Hyenas.
-The laughing cackle have been known to kill lions in order to get what they want and need to survive.
-The whooping sounds they produce while hunting can be as loud as 112dBs!
+Despite the noise they make, hyenas are no laughing matter.
+These ruthless scavengers have been known to even kill lions.
+The whooping sounds they produce while hunting can be as loud as 112 dB!

-The most famous howl in the animal kingdom comes from the Grey Wolf!
-Between 90 and 115dBs and with the ability to travel up to 50 square miles, the Grey’s Wolf’s howl is a phenomenal sound.
+The most famous howl in the animal kingdom comes from the grey wolf.
+Between 90 and 115 dB and, in certain conditions, able to cover 50 square miles (80 square km), the grey wolf’s howl is remarkable.
 Similarly to lions, a wolf will howl to establish their territory and to communicate with other wolves.

-Not only do they have some of the best ears and hearing in the animal kingdom, they’re also one of the loudest!
-As well as their trumpeting sounds, they can also emit infrasonic sounds that can travel for an impressive 10 miles!
-The frequency cannot be heard by humans but can reach as loud as 117dBs!
+Not only do they have some of the biggest ears and best hearing in the animal kingdom, they’re also one of the loudest!
+As well as their trumpeting sounds, elephants can also emit infrasonic sounds that can travel for an impressive 6 miles (9.6 km) in ideal weather conditions.
+The frequency cannot be heard by humans, since it’s too low, but can reach as loud as 117 dB!

-The second most famous animal for their howling, the Howler Monkey!
-With the howls reaching up to 128dBs, covering an area up to 3 miles, it’s no wonder these noisy monkeys have made our top 10!
-The Howler Monkey is a particular social creature, communicating with other animals and members of their group with a variety of different sounds.
+Another animal famous for their howling, the howler monkey!
+With their howls reaching up to 140 dB according to Los Angeles zoo, reaching up to 3 miles (4.8 km), it’s no wonder these noisy monkeys have made our top ten!
+The howler monkey is a particularly social creature, communicating with other animals and members of their group with a variety of different sounds.

-These birds branch off from the parrot family and are flightless, nocturnal and the heaviest parrots (weighing in at 2-4 kg).
+These birds are part the parrot family and are flightless, nocturnal and the heaviest parrots (weighing in at 2-4 kg).
 They are the loudest birds in the world and they can live up to 90 years.
-The male’s mating call can travel up to 7km and can reach up to 140dBs!
+The male’s mating call can travel up to 7 km and can reach up to 137 dB!

 The loudest insect in the world!
-Using their singing voices to attract mates, the Green Grocer Cicada can produces sounds that are in excess of 120dBs.
+Using their singing voices to attract mates, the green grocer cicada can produce sounds that are in excess of 120 dB.
 These sounds can travel up to a mile.
 The insect uses a drum in their stomach along with the contraction of their internal muscles to produce the sounds.
 When the insects group together, they can confuse birds with their mating song.

 Whales like to sing and whistle to communicate.
-A whale’s whistle (the Blue Whale, in particular) can reach up to 188dBs and can travel up to 500 miles!
-The sounds they produce are louder than a jet engine and are a lot louder than a human ear would be able to tolerate!
-The loudest species of whale is the Sperm Whale, whose clicking sounds can reach 230dBs!
-Although these clicks only last a little over 10 milliseconds, another Sperm Whale can hear the clicks up to 10 miles away!
+A whale’s call (the blue whale, in particular) can reach up to 188 dB and can travel up to 500 miles (880 km)!
+The sounds they produce are louder than a jet engine and are a lot louder than a human ear would be able tolerate.
+The loudest species of whale is the sperm whale, whose clicking sounds can reach 230 dB!
+Although these clicks only last a little over 10 milliseconds, they can use them to detect prey, like a foot-long squid, from a mile (1.6 km) away!